Bluefire2/matchday/README.md

 ```

 ### Known issues
-Note that this project is very new and not currently usable.
+Note that this project is very new and probably quite buggy.
+There is a known issue where there is a socket hang up after processing a large number of samples.